arajv11/NJITMilestone3/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+If port 3000 is not available on your computer, go to another port.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.